JeffIrwin/bat/README.md

 Want to test quickly without cleaning?
 Run `test.sh --dirty` or `test.sh -d`.

-Cleaning and building are trivial one-liners, but the example projects [life](https://github.com/JeffIrwin/life) and [mandelbrotZoom](https://github.com/JeffIrwin/mandelbrotZoom) still provide wrapper scripts for these actions, as well as testing.
+Cleaning and building are trivial one-liners, but the example projects listed above, including [life](https://github.com/JeffIrwin/life), still provide wrapper scripts for these actions, as well as testing.

 ## FAQ

 Q.  Why is this in Bash if it's supposed to be cross-platform?

 A.  If you're using git, then you have Bash!
 Even on Windows.
 BAT is actively used on Linux, macOS, and Windows as part of [github workflows](https://github.com/JeffIrwin/life/blob/master/.github/workflows/main.yml).

+Q.  What languages can BAT be used to test?

+A.  The examples cover compiled languages like C++ and Fortran, and interpretted languages like Python.
+However, it can be adapted or used as-is for just about anything that can produce a program with a [CLI](https://en.wikipedia.org/wiki/Command-line_interface).
+The [fortfuck](https://github.com/JeffIrwin/fortfuck) project even includes several stages of testing, which run the fortfuck compiler, gcc, and compiled brainfuck executables.

 Q.  Shouldn't I just use a real testing framework?